Divi Review 2026 – Is it The Best WordPress Theme? My Experience & Viewpoints

 What exactly is Divi?

 Divi is a visual WordPress theme and page builder developed by Elegant Themes.
-It lets you build and design entire websites using a drag-and-drop editor without coding.
+It lets you build entire websites with a drag-and-drop editor without coding.
 It comes as both a WordPress theme and a standalone builder plugin.

 Can I use Divi on multiple websites?